-RULES REGARDING USE OF ELECTRONIC COMMUNICATION DEVICES (ECDs)
+ELECTRONIC COMMUNICATION DEVICES (ECDs)

 Possession of Electronic Communication Devices (ECD's) by a student is a privilege, which may be forfeited by any student who fails to abide by the terms of this policy, or otherwise engages in misuse of this privilege.
-Students are prohibited from using electronic devices, except with permission granted by an administrator, teacher, or school staff.
-An electronic device includes, but is not limited to, the following: cell phone, smart phone, smart watches, audio or video recording device, personal digital assistant (PDA's), iPod, iPad, laptop computer, tablet computer, pagers/paging devices, or other similar electronic devices.
+Unless otherwise specified here or granted by an administrator or staff member, high school students are prohibited from using electronic devices.
+An electronic device includes cell phones, smart phones, smart watches, audio or video recording devices, iPods, iPads, laptop computers, tablet computers, or other similar electronic devices (due to changes in technology, this is not a complete list).